lhr-solar/Telemetry/Raspberry Pi Telemetry Server/Readme.md

 Plug the ethernet port of the nucleo into the raspberry pi.

 ### After everything has been installed
-Once everything has been set up properly, all you need to do is run the startTelemetry.sh script.
+Once everything has been set up properly, reboot the Raspberry Pi.
+Then all you need to do is run the startTelemetry.sh script.
 This will automatically start all the required services.
 ```
 cd ~/bin
 ./startTelemetry.sh